 Adobe Indesign is the least demanding of the bunch.
 To run it smoothly, you will need an Intel® Pentium® 5 or AMD Athlon® 64 processor and a minimum of 4GB of RAM (16GB recommended)

-Talking from my experiences here.
-Even though Adobe recommends 16GB of RAM, I’ve worked multiple years with 8GB RAM and create numerous designs with it.
+I speak from personal experience.
+Even though Adobe recommends 16GB of RAM, I’ve worked multiple years with 8GB RAM and created numerous designs with it.

-So the majority of the budget laptops on this list will come with 8GB of RAM.
-It can be easily upgraded in the future if you’ll feel that 8 gigs are insufficient for your day-to-day work.
+So the majority of the budget laptops on this list will come with 8GB of RAM, and it can be easily upgraded in the future if you’ll feel that 8 gigs are insufficient for your day-to-day work.

 Having a sufficient processing unit and RAM is not enough, but there other factors that you need to consider when buying a new laptop.
 So we’re going to cover them next.